Identifying Financial Abuse in a Marriage

 As you can see, these behaviors all center on limiting your freedom and ensuring that he/she continues having total control over you and your life, even if you are the primary breadwinner.
 This is not at all in the same league as an overly-frugal spouse who is concerned about your mutual financial goals and plans.

 We hope this post was informative and helpful, particularly if you suspect that you are being financially abused by your spouse.
-To learn more, and to speak with a skilled family law attorney, be sure to call us at the Law Offices of James P. White.
+To learn more, and to speak with a skilled family law attorney, be sure to call us at the White Oak Law.

-Give us a call today to schedule a free initial consultation.
+Give us a call today to schedule a initial consultation.